harry-higgins-2614/cloud-task/README.md

 ## Invoke / Debug

-Your Lambda function can be invoked using the SAM CLI beta.
-If you haven't installed that please see [Tooling](#tooling).
-Running invoke or debug commands will invoke your Lambda function with a sample event, containing a number of records.
+Running invoke or debug commands will invoke your function with a sample event, containing a number of records.
+This command won't work if your function hasn't been built by the relevant [build](#Build) command.

-To invoke your Lambda function run:
+To invoke your function run:

 ```
 npm run invoke
 ```

-Alternatively you can debug your Lambda function in Visual Studio Code by setting breakpoints and using `Run > Start Debugging`.
+Alternatively you can debug your function in Visual Studio Code by setting breakpoints and using `Run > Start Debugging`.

 ## Test